A Survey on Multi-Task Learning: MTL Models

 \subsubsection{Comparison between Two Sub-categories}

 The two sub-categories have different characteristics where the feature transformation approach learns a transformation of the original features as the new representation but the feature selection approach selects a subset of the original features as the new representation for all the tasks.
 Based on the characteristics of those two approaches, the feature selection approach can be viewed as a special case of the feature transformation approach when the transformation matrix is a diagonal $0/1$ matrix where the diagonal entries with value 1 correspond to the selected features.
-From this perspective, the feature transformation approach usually can fit the training data better than the feature selection approach since it has more capacity and hence if there is no overfitting when using the feature transformation approach, its generalization performance will have a certain probability to be better than that of the feature selection approach.
-On the other hand, by selecting a subset of the original features as the new representation, the feature selection approach has a better interpretability.
-In a word, if an application needs better performance, the feature transformation approach is more preferred and if the application needs some decision support, the feature selection approach may be the first choice.
+By selecting a subset of the original features as the new representation, the feature selection approach has a better interpretability.